Design tips for reports and scorecards

 1. Overview

-A collection of design tips and brief how-tos for designing reports and scorecards in Dundas BI, which can also help for small multiples.
+A collection of design tips and brief how-tos for designing reports and scorecards, which can also help for small multiples.

 2. Auto create

-You can quickly create a report or scorecard for a whole table from a data connector or metric set by dragging it from the Explore window onto the grouping drop area (labeled drop data here to repeat...)
+You can quickly create a report or scorecard for a whole table or sheet from a data connector, or an existing metric set, by dragging it from the Explore window onto the grouping drop area (labeled drop data to display as rows)

-Dundas BI automatically populates the grouping, and creates header and data label pairs for the columns in the table.
+The grouping is automatically populated with header and data label pairs for each column in the table.

-Alternatively, you can drag individual columns, measures, or hierarchies directly to the body region (labeled B to its left) to auto-create a table-like layout in a similar way.
+Alternatively, drag individual columns, measures, or hierarchies directly to the body region (labeled B to its left) to auto-create a table-like layout in a similar way one column at a time.

 3. Positioning elements